 Because watercolor sketchbooks and watercolor pads are loose (unless stretched and held down), the paper tends to wrinkle and buckle as it dries.
 It can distort your artwork or make it impossible to frame.

 Stretching solves many of these issues, but it has its risks as well.
 Improperly stretching the paper can cause the image to become distorted, damaged, or even destroyed.

 Even when the watercolor paper is stretched correctly, you will need to secure the edges with tape or staples, which will cause you to lose the outer edges of your artwork.

 Watercolor blocks eliminate the need to stretch your paper because the paper is pre-stretched and bound on all four sides.
-Being bound on all sides rather than just one or none at all helps the paper to dry flat instead of wrinkling or bowing.
-You also get to keep your full finished painting intact since there is no need to stretch and trim the edges.
+Since paper is secured on all sides vs. just one (or none), it helps the paper dry flat.
+This avoids any wrinkling or bowing!

-Because watercolor blocks are bound on all sides, they’re also perfect for artists who often travel or like to work outside.
-It’s easy to carry the block or toss it in a tote to take wherever you feel inspired.
-Just be sure to protect the top page.
+Because watercolor blocks are bound on all sides, they’re also perfect for artists who often travel or like to work outside — they’re easy to carry or toss into a tote to take wherever you feel inspired.
+Just be sure to protect the top page!

 Best watercolor blocks you can buy

-With that background information out of the way, here are my picks for the best watercolor blocks you can buy!
+With that handy info out of the way, here are my picks for the best watercolor blocks you can buy!

 Best overall: Arches Watercolor Blocks

 If there is a gold standard for watercolor blocks, it has to be Arches.